mpv-player/mpv/DOCS/man/options.rst

     some drivers, so enable at your own risk.

 ``--tone-mapping-desaturate=<value>``
-    Apply desaturation for highlights that exceed this level of brightness.
-The higher the parameter, the more color information will be preserved.
+    Apply desaturation for highlights.
+The parameter essentially controls the steepness of the desaturation curve.
+The higher the parameter, the more aggressively colors will be desaturated.
 This setting helps prevent unnaturally blown-out colors for super-highlights, by (smoothly) turning into white instead.
 This makes images feel more natural, at the cost of reducing information about out-of-range colors.

-    The default of 2.0 is somewhat conservative and will mostly just apply to skies or directly sunlit surfaces.
+    The default of 1.0 provides a good balance that roughly matches the look and feel of the ACES ODT curves.
 A setting of 0.0 disables this option.

 ``--gamut-warning``
     If enabled, mpv will mark all clipped/out-of-gamut pixels that exceed a